karlosss/lidl-docs/basics_of_syntax.rst

 where the value might be a string, a number, another variale, an alphabet, or even a generator or a range.
 There is one thing which you might find weird, but it actually enables a lot of stuff.
 If you assign a non-deterministic data type (generator or range) into a variable, the non-deterministic data type is request to generate a value (usually an integer or a string) and this value is stored into the variable.
 If you would like to assign a generator itself into a variable, then I have bad news for you.
 You need to use copy and paste.
 Sorry.

+*LI-DL* program has a single scope for variables.
+There is actually no reason to have more than one scope, although defining a new variable inside an object and then using it outside might look a bit confusing.
+But nothing prevents you to redefine the variable outside and if you want to, you can use the value assigned to it before. *LI-DL* provides a lot of freedom here.

 The exaple declaration of an object looks like this::

     ObjectName {